The House of the Dead 4: The House of the Dead 4 Special

 The House of the Dead 4 Special is a two-player attraction based on The House of the Dead 4.
 The game makes use of two 100-inch screens, one in front of the players and another behind, as well as a five-speaker sound system, giving the impression that enemies are attacking from all directions.
 The seat shakes when zombies attack, and players are blasted with air whenever they take damage.
 The seat automatically rotates to face the players towards whichever screen zombies are attacking from.
 The game also features a new addition of a life bar.
 As the players are hit the life bar diminishes.
 If the life bar is reduced to zero the game is over.
 There are no continues.
 The PlayStation 3 port of The House of the Dead 4 Special is unlocked by completing The House of the Dead 4 for the first time.
 However, it uses lives rather than the life bar and allow players to continue.

 This game features a side story in The House of the Dead plotline, taking place shortly after The House of the Dead 4, with Kate Green teaming up with Agent "G" to destroy the zombie infestation at its source, leading them to confront the Magician, a boss character who returns after having been obliterated in the first two installments.
-This game only features two bosses, Justice (Type 0053) and The Magician (Type 0); "G" and Kate encounter the latter boss in a room of a building that "G" believes to be the source of the zombie infestation.
-In order to defeat the Magician, players must reduce its life bar to zero, then throw a grenade within 10 seconds to destroy a controller it picks up.
+This game only features two bosses, Justice and Magician; "G" and Kate encounter the latter boss in a room of a building that "G" believes to be the source of the zombie infestation.
+In order to defeat the Magician, players must reduce its life bar to zero, then throw a grenade within ten seconds to destroy a controller it picks up.

 In a two-player game, players are judged on how compatible they are based on performance alone.

-In America, there is currently only one location that this version of the game can be seen: The machine is located at Dezerland Park in Orlando, Florida.
-This game has also been spotted in Europe, Japan, Brazil, Russia, Dubai, the Macau Fisherman's Wharf, and in Hong Kong Mega Box.